 They all belong to the Compagnons du Devoir, Meilleurs Ouvriers de France, Entreprises du Patrimoine Vivant Français.
-Our tanners, leather workers, jewellers and designers have been rewarded for their unique savoir-faire and for respecting the past traditions.
+Our tanners, leather workers, jewelers and designers have been rewarded for their unique savoir-faire and for respecting the past traditions.

 Jacques used to cut, put together, thread and sew by hand each of his creations.